jluastro/PopSyCLE/docs-sphinx/source/popsycle_docs.rst

         * 7: Thick disk, 11 Gyr (single-age)
         * 8: Stellar halo, 14 Gyr (single-age)
         * 9: Bulge, 10 Gyr (single-age)
-        * :grey:In Galaxia there is an option for a 10th population type; the Bullock and Johnston stellar halos.
+        * In Galaxia there is an option for a 10th population type; the Bullock and Johnston stellar halos.
 We have chosen not use it, and the code is not written to include it.

     **px, py, pz; vx, vy, vz:** These are given in heliocentric coordinates (i.e. Cartesian coordinates with the sun at the origin.)
 See subsection